-- a.
-Overall loss budgets midway between Class B and C - b.
-Different value of optical path penalties - c.
-The OLT must support FEC in the downstream
+- Overall loss budget supporting class B+ and Class C+ shall be on a PON port basis as required by the purchaser. - Different value of optical path penalties - The Mini-OLT must support FEC in the downstream

 These variations can provide increased capabilities for operation of G-PON systems.
-Therefore, the budgets contained in this Chapter are recommended over and above all others in this Recommendation for the 2.4/1.2 Gbit/s rate PON.
+Therefore, the budgets contained in this annexure are recommended over and above all others in this Recommendation for the 2.4/1.2 Gbit/s rate PON.